romeerez/orchid-orm/packages/docs/src/guide/orm-setup-and-overview.md

   connectionString: process.env.DATABASE_URL,
   log: true, // option for logging, false by default
-  autoPreparedStatements: true, // see in query builder setup docs, false by default }, {
+  autoPreparedStatements: true, // see in query builder setup docs, false by default
+  noPrimaryKey: 'ignore', // see in query builder setup docs, 'error' by default }, {
   user: UserModel,
   message: MessageModel,